 Similarly, in the PRC, intellectual property laws are constantly evolving, with efforts being made to improve intellectual property protection in the PRC.
-For example, a Draft Amendment to the PRC Patent Law was released in January 2019 and updated in July 2020, which proposes introduction of patent term extensions to eligible innovative drug patents.
-If adopted, the terms of our PRC patents may be eligible for extension and allow us to extend patent protection of our products, and the terms of the patents owned by third parties may also be extended, which may in turn affect our ability to commercialize our products candidates, if and when approved, without facing infringement risks.
-The length of any such patent term extension is uncertain.
+For example, PRC Patent Law was amended on October 17, 2020 and became effective on June 1, 2021.
+It provides that in order to compensate for the time taken up by the review and approval of new drugs for marketing, the patent administrative department shall grant compensation for the duration of patent rights for invention patents related to new drugs that have been granted a marketing license in the PRC.
+The compensation period shall not exceed five years, and the total valid patent right period shall not exceed fourteen years after the new drug is approved for marketing.
+Therefore, the terms of our PRC patents will be eligible for extension and allow us to extend patent protection of our products, and the terms of the patents owned by third parties may also be extended, which may in turn affect our ability to commercialize our products candidates without facing infringement risks.
 If we are required to delay commercialization for an extended period of time, technological advances may develop and new competitor products may be launched, which may render our product non-competitive.
 We also cannot guarantee that other changes to PRC intellectual property laws would not have a negative impact on our intellectual property protection.